pyscal/pyscal/docs/source/example2basic.rst

 All methods find the coordination number, and the results are comparable.
-Cutoff method is very sensitive to the choice of cutoff radius, but voronoi method can slightly overestimate the neighbors due to thermal vibrations.
+Cutoff method is very sensitive to the choice of cutoff radius, but Voronoi method can slightly overestimate the neighbors due to thermal vibrations.